joemasilotti/turbolinks/README.md

 ## Supported Browsers

 Turbolinks works in all modern desktop and mobile browsers.
-It depends on the [HTML5 History API](http://caniuse.com/#search=pushState) and [Window.requestAnimationFrame](http://caniuse.com/#search=requestAnimationFrame) and gracefully degrades to standard navigation in their absence.
+It depends on the [HTML5 History API](http://caniuse.com/#search=pushState) and [Window.requestAnimationFrame](http://caniuse.com/#search=requestAnimationFrame).
+In unsupported browsers, Turbolinks gracefully degrades to standard navigation.

 ## Installation